VXSTATS/com.vxstats.objc/README.md

 ```

 ## Page
-This is the global context, where you are currently on in your application.
-Just name it easy and with logical app structure to identify where the user stays.
+This is the global context that you are currently in in your application.
+Just give it a simple name with logical app structure to identify where the user stays.
 ```objective-c
 [[Statistics instance] page:@"Main"];
 ```

 ## Event
-When you would like to request a page with dynamic content please use this function.
+If you want to request a page with dynamic content please use this function.
 ```objective-c
 [[Statistics instance] event:@"$action" value:@"$value"];
 ```